jogoes/caradverts/README.md

 This is basically a standard Play sbt project which can be built using the known sbt tasks.

 Note, that for running the application you need to specify the application secret.
-One way to do this is to create e.g. a file named `production.conf` like this:
+One way to do this is to create e.g. a file named `production.conf` like this (changing the secret to your own one):

     include "application"